-Recommendation for customer (HDO): The customer is not allowed to access SmartMedic device.
-The customer is aware and trains the user that all network connections are considered in determining appropriate security controls.
+Recommendation for customer (HDO): Customer (HDOs) responsibility to be aware and train the appropriate user.
 The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. the tablet and Stryker cloud, ensure the firewall is properly configured and that all rules are regularly audited; secure remote access points and users; block any unused or unneeded open network ports; disable and remove unnecessary protocols and services; implement access lists; encrypt network traffic.

-Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.
-It is advised that personal credentials should not be shared with anyone.
+Stryker’s customer can access the Nurse Station web application using the unique id provided by Stryker.
+It is advised that authentication credentials should not be shared with anyone who is not HDO related.

 27 Physical Locks